Skip to main content

 What happens next?

-Permanent solutions for the school and community centre are being designed with a view to works being undertaken in 2024.
+Permanent solutions for the schools and community centre are being designed with a view to works being undertaken in 2024.

 As outlined above, a full intrusive survey has been carried out at Motherwell Concert Hall and Theatre and both venues are closed with immediate effect until further notice.
 While this is disappointing, the safety of staff and visitors to the concert hall and theatre is a priority.

-The work to inspect Motherwell Concert Hall and Theatre is complete and we anticipate a report from the specialist structural engineer within the next fortnight.
-That report will then require detailed consideration before we determine next steps.
+The work to inspect Motherwell Concert Hall and Theatre is complete and we anticipate a full structural report for detailed consideration by the relevant technical officers which will lead to a report to council.

-To provide certainty for acts and audiences, we have taken the regrettable decision to cancel all performances in the concert hall and theatre up to the end of October 2023.
+To provide certainty for acts and audiences, we have taken the regrettable decision to cancel all performances in the concert hall and theatre indefinitely and we are working with promoters to relocate other shows to another venue.

-Ticketholders will be contacted directly by the team at the concert hall and theatre and we will make further announcements when we have received and considered the report.
+Ticketholders will be contacted directly by the team at the concert hall and theatre regarding shows and events.

 As is normal practice, our regular survey works continue across the remaining estate and will be part of an annual monitoring inspection by independent engineers.